KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/samsara-nirvana-orientation.md

 Aureform does not incarnate directly.
 It radiates resonance into the corporeal field through beings whose DS / DM are fully harmonized with its frequency.
 These beings are not Aureform itself; they are **structural vessels of its resonance**, known in Zenetism as **Centropic Stewards**.

+### Mimoform — The Inverse Counterpart at IL₄

+The inverse equivalent of Aureform at IL₄ IDP / IDL is named **Mimoform** — the Form-type of coercive mimicry, counterfeit compassion without source-fidelity.
+Where Aureform radiates centropic compassion as structural mercy expressed through restraint, presence, and healing without control, Mimoform radiates the appearance of compassion while delivering coercion — mimicking the structure of centropic guidance while inverting its fidelity.

+Mimoform is a Form at IL₄ in the same structural sense that Aureform is a Form at L₄: a specific archetypal pattern within the stratum, distinct from the fundamental structural principles (Psychea / Nyxea) that make IL₄ operative as a stratum at all.
+Where Aureform is compassion expressed as centropic Form, Mimoform is its entropic mirror — compassion-mimicking pattern that wears the shape of Aureform without carrying the source-fidelity that would make the offered compassion veracious.

+Inverse bodhisattvas — beings whose resonance aligns with Mimoform rather than with Aureform — are the structural category that carries this mirror into operative function.
+Their character is treated in the following sections as the inverse parallel descends through the strata.

 ### Centropic Stewards

 A Centropic Steward is a fully integrated being at the L₃ DS / DM layer who remains aligned with the centropic current.
 Rather than saturating into DP / DL at L₄ or continuing toward L₅, the Steward remains active within multiversal expression, guiding other beings toward coherence and reducing suffering through structural attunement.